 It’s a relatively beautiful, uniform style of handwriting that looks like it was done with care.
 And here are some errand notes I wrote a few months back.
 It’s abbreviated, scribbled, and a downright mess.

 The toll is quite alarming.
 I have no patience for writing on paper anymore.
-If I make a concerted effort to slow my writing down, my fingers get jittery and I feel like I might start Hulking
+If I make a concerted effort to slow my writing down, my fingers get jittery and I feel like I might start Hulking it out.

 To begin my recalibration, I’ve picked up an old hobby of mine, calligraphy.
 As a child, I used to calligraph alot.
 I was a bit obsessive-compulsive about it.
 Like most things I enjoy, I liked it because it’s artistic, yet precise.
 There’s a clear right way and a clear wrong way to do things, with enough leeway in between to play around.

 Calligraphy is completely unlike regular handwriting.
 Each letter has a cadence.
 Some letters take 5 or 6 strokes.
 Strokes vary in speed.
 Some start fast and end slow, some start slow and end fast.
 Some are completely steady throughout.
 Angles matter.
 Everything matters.